Locations:

 Parents-to-be often experience the nesting instinct a few weeks before baby’s arrival.

 “Nesting seems to be common in the last trimester of pregnancy,” Dr. Higgins reports.
-“But some people may experience it earlier.
+“But some may experience it earlier.
 It varies from person to person, and even from pregnancy to pregnancy in the same person.”

 And don’t worry if your baby’s due date is looming and you don’t care about dusting the bookshelf.
 That’s perfectly normal, too!